 What has the British government done about late payment culture?

 The strongest piece of legislation a small business can use is the Late Payment of Commercial Debts (Interest) Act, last updated in 2018.
-This allows small businesses to claim a fixed sum and interest on payments which have been left outstanding.
+This allows small businesses to claim a fixed sum and interest on payments that have been left outstanding.

 The government introduced tough new rules on prompt payments in September 2019, but the effect of late payments continues to put a strain on the mental health of British small business owners.
 Why are they not working and how do SME owners continue to suffer?